OCTRI/ember-i18next/README.md

 An [Ember CLI](http://www.ember-cli.com/) addon for internationalizing Ember.js applications using the [i18next](http://i18next.com/) library.
 The addon provides an Ember service that wraps i18next and a Handlebars helper for displaying localized text in templates.

-This branch only includes support for Ember.js 1.13 and 2.0.
+Ember-i18next 1.0 only includes support for Ember.js 1.13 and 2.0.
 For earlier versions of Ember, see [the latest 0.3.x release](https://github.com/OCTRI/ember-i18next/releases/tag/v0.3.1).

 ## Installation